kelegorm/wp4-pomodoro/README.md

-wp4-pomodoro
+Pomodoro
 ============

-#The best Pomodoro timer!
-It always remember your tasks, you don't need keep page on.
+The best Pomodoro timer!
+It always remember your progress, you don't need keep page on.
 You can look at statistic of your pomodores and take something to think.
-Enjoy!

-# Plans
-I wanna add native android, Windows and Mac OS clients for best integrations.
-Also, I'll add integration with one of the task tracker.

-This a 4 project I writed learning javascript and web applications developing.
+This a 4-th project I wrote learning javascript and web applications developing.

+### Plans
+* native android, Windows and Mac OS clients for best integrations
+* integration with one of the task tracker